Manifesto

 “As a global specialist in personal insurance, BNP Paribas Cardif is proud to be able to contribute to the advancement of scientific research and the prevention of obesity, a social issue that affects an increasingly large proportion of all populations”, said Pauline Leclerc-Glorieux, Chief Executive Officer of BNP Paribas Cardif and member of the Executive Committee of BNP Paribas.

-BNP Paribas Cardif’s obesity prevention programme has already benefited 650,000 children and 2 million people, including their family members, in 13 countries.
+BNP Paribas Cardif’s obesity prevention programme has already benefited 1 million children and 3 million people, including their family members, in 13 countries.

 Eating well increases life expectancy